sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 Below and within this section we supplied two **parameters,** using the standard key/value pair `.ini` syntax.
 Because they are in the section our plugin is named after, they got passed to our plugin.
-Think of the parameters as custom commands we are giving to our `README` insertion robot on the assembly line.
+Think of the parameters as custom commands we give to our `README` insertion robot on the assembly line.
 As you might assume by looking at the parameters, we are instructing the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.
 Each plugin has different parameters that it will accept which you can